Monitor cautions Seattle police contract may jeopardize federal compliance, praises reform efforts

 The monitor, Merrick Bobb, said he cannot draw conclusions "at this stage whether the SPD remains or does not remain in compliance in whole or in part."

-The monitor overseeing Seattle police reforms said Thursday that the city’s new contract with the rank-and-file police union could undermine its compliance with a federally-mandated reform agreement, even as he praised the department for changing the way it uses force and de-escalates confrontations.
+The monitor overseeing Seattle police reforms said Thursday that the city’s new contract with the rank-and-file police union could undermine its compliance with a federally mandated reform agreement, even as he praised the department for changing the way it uses force and de-escalates confrontations.

 Regarding “crucial issues” including officer discipline and accountability, Merrick Bobb wrote to U.S. District Judge James Robart, “Those issues are of such sufficient moment that one cannot judge the status of sustainment without them.”